jason-davey/studio/PLAYBOOK.md

 - **One Major Change at a Time:** This makes it easier to attribute performance changes to specific modifications.
 - **Sufficient Sample Size & Duration:** Run tests long enough to get statistically significant results.
 Firebase will often guide you on this.
 - **Meaningful Metrics:** Track metrics that align with your business goals.
 - **Test in Development:** Before launching an A/B test to all users, ensure your variations work correctly by targeting your test devices or using conditional values in Remote Config.
+The A/B Test Configurator page also provides instructions on how to use the generated JSON.

 ## 9. Troubleshooting